arashnm80/arashnm80.github.io/quotes.md

 > The perfect decision making duration is 8 minutes and 34 seconds.

-> Certainty never exists and it's not an excuse to do nothing.

-> No one actually knows what the hell they're doing.
-Everyone is just working off their current best guess.

 > Any worthwhile venture involves risk.

 > The three most harmful addictions are heroin, carbohydrates, and a monthly salary.